 The spreading of diseases across international borders, particularly where partner countries are aiming to establish TFCAs, needs to be carefully monitored and controlled.
 Peace Parks Foundation, through its TFCA Veterinary Programme (TFCA-VP), supports TFCA partner countries in the integration and coordination of their disease control strategies.

-The TFCA-VP programme is currently managed by the Centre for Veterinary Wildlife Studies of the University of Pretoria.
-The aims and objectives of the TFCA-VP are currently under review, with the focus shifting from a local regional southern African approach to one that incorporates all TFCA’s.
+The TFCA-VWP programme is currently managed by the Centre for Veterinary Wildlife Studies of the University of Pretoria.
+The aims and objectives of the TFCA-VWP are to provide research and consultative support across all regional TFCAs.

 Veterinary Control Policies